 Francesca Forno is Associate Professor at the University of Trento and Adjunct Professor at the University of Bergamo where she teaches Sociology and Sociology of Consumption.
 She has published on citizen politics and social movements.
 Two of her ongoing research interests are political consumerism and sustainable community movements.
 A special focus in these areas is on the consequences of the spread of market-based forms of action for citizens’ participation and mobilization.
 She is Co-director and Co-founder of University of Bergamo’s CORES LAB (research group on Consumption, Networks and Practices of Sustainable Economies) and Associate Editor of Partecipazione e Conflitto, the first Italian / International academic journal specialized in the analysis of social and political participation.

 Dr. Torsten Geelan is a sociologist interested in trade union movements, media counter-power, and just transitions to sustainable economies and societies.
 His research is comparative and interdisciplinary, drawing on insights from industrial relations, environmental sociology, environmental labour studies, critical social theory, and media and communication studies.
-Prior to joining the University of Bristol, he worked as a Marie Skłodowska-Curie Fellow at the University of Copenhagen, Department of Sociology, and as a Lecturer in Sociology of Work and Employment at the University of Leicester Business School.
+He is currently a Lecturer (Assistant Professor) in Economic Sociology and the Future of Work at the University of Bristol.
+Prior to joining Bristol, he worked as a Marie Skłodowska-Curie Fellow at the University of Copenhagen, Department of Sociology, and as a Lecturer in Sociology of Work and Employment at the University of Leicester Business School.
 He holds an MPhil and PhD in Sociology from the University of Cambridge and a BA in Economics and Social Studies from the University of Manchester.

 Torsten’s EU-funded Marie Skłodowska-Curie project Eco-Unions (2021-2024) explores how the trade union movement is navigating the so-called ‘jobs versus environment’ dilemma.
 The project focuses on two new labor-environmental coalitions in Denmark and the UK, and analyses the environmental discourses being produced and circulated across the interconnected arenas of union strategizing, climate policy-making and public debate.
 He’s particularly interested in understanding whether these discourses are able to challenge the dominance and pervasiveness of capitalist realism.
 During the project, he held a position as a Visiting Fellow at the LSE’s world-leading Department of Media and Communications in London.
 In the run-up to Eco-Unions, he led a British Academy/Leverhulme Small Research Grant on the role of Twitter in organising the 2018-2020 UK higher education strike.